Abdul-Sayed/javascript-notes/JS_notes.md

 		};
 	})("Bob");

-somethingelse is an IIF which returns an object
+somethingelse is an IIFE which returns an object
-IIF are invoked upon declaration
+IIFs are invoked upon declaration
 () already written in declaration, so no need to re-invoke somethingElse()
 	console.log(somethingElse);
 	console.log(somethingElse.name);